sderev/toc-markdown/README.md

 ## Configuration

-`toc-markdown` reads settings from `[tool.toc-markdown]` in `pyproject.toml`, starting from the target file's directory and walking up the tree.
+`toc-markdown` reads settings from `[tool.toc-markdown]` in `pyproject.toml` or `[toc-markdown]` in `.toc-markdown.toml`, starting from the target file's directory and walking up the tree.
 CLI flags override the file, and environment variables still control the size and line-length caps.

 Example: